Behind the Scenes of ‘Shrek the Musical’

 There is a wide range of students participating in Latin’s Upper School productions, ranging from those who have never been to a show to experienced actors.
 Actors, singers, and dancers are hard and work and hope to see you on the other side of the curtain!

-Ellen Cassidy ('27) is a freshman who is excited to have joined The Forum.
-She hopes to grow as journalist while also informing (or entertaining) the...
+Ellen Cassidy (’27) is excited to write for The Forum for her second year.
+She hopes to grow as a journalist while also informing or entertaining the...

 Fabiana Vallenilla (’27) is a freshman who is excited to be in The Forum.
 She hopes to grow as a writer and gain knowledge of journalism over the course...